midsandhighs/mids_ssh/README.md

 ssh-manage-launchd
 ===============

 I use macOS but want to keep my ssh `.config` file device-agnostic.
-I hate having to run ssh-add after on macOS to make sure my ssh-agent properly forwards my keys when connecting to remote destinations.
+I hate having to run `ssh-add` after discovering my ssh-agent isn't properly forwarding my keys when connecting to remote destinations.

 This solves that problem for me and it may for you, too.